maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/54-tulare-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-The [Tulare County Registrar of Voters Office](http://tularecounty.ca.gov/registrarofvoters/index.cfm/registrar-of-voters/voter-information1/) uses the Google translation function on its website.
 Sample Ballots are available in Español/Spanish.

-Call the Tulare County Registrar of Voters Spanish main line at (559) 624-7302 for more information on Español/Spanish language assistance.
+Tagalog versions of ballots and polling place information may be available at some selected precincts.